KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # Seasoning

+I share some tips to seasoning tests.

-# Tips1: reduce dependency with production code
+# reduce dependency from internal product code
 It is important to describe test scenarios independent of internal logic for production code.
 For example, the following finding elements on view with XPath will be broken easily if update OS version from iOS7 to iOS8.
 Because the path strongly depends on the iOS side.